KaProjects/Accountant/project/readme/ABOUT_VERSION.md

 	    - journal, balance and profit tables and their UI

 # 1.0
-Released: in progress
+Released: 13.11.2017

     Completely reworked backed, frontend and services.
     Created overviews and editors for schema and accounts.
     Updated journal, balance and profit tables according to new backend.
+    Reworked procedure, transaction managemet.
+    Improved dialogs.

+## 1.1
+Released: in progress